Trinacu/ITT_analysis/README.md

 I scraped the data for all ITT's from major 1 week and GT's from 1993 to 2023 and calculated the average speed of the top 10 finishers to get a good baseline to compare to (assuming the fastest 10 finishers of a stage did well).
 Then I calculated every result's difference compared to that baseline and JV's stage 16 ITT is far beyond any other.

+The script is far from optimal, but it does the work.
+You could get a list of every tour's stages and find ITT's from there rather than going through all of them and checking for 'ITT' etc.

 Top 20 performances according to that criterion (stage 0 means prologue):

 | Rnk | FinalGC | RiderName | Avg | Race | Year | Stage | Distance | ProfileScore | AvgTop10 |